 On the contrary, God helps us feel secure in His love and in our identity so we can be faithful to others.
 When we stand on our new confidence in Him, our love for others is not based on their unblemished faithfulness.

 What does the Bible say about faithfulness?
-Even when we are not faithful to God, He continues to show faithfulness to us, but when we trust God and are faithful, we experience a new transformed way of living.
+Even when we are not faithful to God, He continues to show faithfulness to us, but when we trust God, grow closer to Him, and are faithful, we experience a new transformed way of living.

 “The fundamental fact of existence is that this trust in God, this faith, is the firm foundation under everything that makes life worth living.
 It’s our handle on what we can’t see.
 The act of faith is what distinguished our ancestors, set them above the crowd.”
 Hebrews 11:1-2 MSG